 Skills and experience

 The importance of the Board having an appropriate mix of skills, qualities and experience in order to deliver the strategic objectives of the Company for the benefit of its shareholders and stakeholders is understood.
 All Directors have extensive and varied experience and the Board as a whole contains a diverse mix of personal qualities.
-The biographical details of the current Directors, including their skills and experience, are set out on pages 50 and 51 of our Annual Report and Accounts 2024.
-The biographical details of the new Non-Executive Directors are included in the Nomination Committee Report on page 63.
-The biographical details of the senior management team are set out on page 52.
+The biographical details of the current Directors, including their skills and experience, are set out on pages 46 and 47 of our Annual Report and Accounts 2025.

-All Directors and senior management are able to access the advice and services of the Company Secretary.
+All Directors and senior management are able to access the advice and services of the Group General Counsel and Company Secretary.
 Furthermore, all Directors have access to the Group’s advisors and are able, if necessary, to take independent professional advice in the furtherance of their duties at the Group’s expense.

 The Board and the Committees to the Board are supported by external advisors on a regular basis in respect of matters such as remuneration, pensions, taxation, property and health and safety.
 Deloitte LLP continued to act as professional advisors to the Remuneration Committee during the year.
 Grant Thornton also continued to act as the Group’s virtual Chief Information and Security Officer to oversee the Group’s information security regime.